kuri-team/poios-app/README.md

 - User can register a student account.
 - User can register a tutor account.
 - User can login to their respective account and manage their information:
-  - Both the student and tutor account have an “avatar” and a “bio” section.
+  - Both the student and the tutor can edit their profile on the "My profile" page.
   - Student user can choose a major and subjects that they’re interested in.
   - Tutor user can choose a major and subjects that they want to mentor.
-- The student and the tutor have the option to communicate 1-on-1 using real-time messaging.
+- The student and the tutor have the option to communicate using real-time messaging.
-- The student and the tutor have the option to communicate 1-on-1 using voice call.
+- The student and the tutor have the option to communicate using voice call.
-- The student and the tutor have the option to communicate 1-on-1 using video call.
+- The student and the tutor have the option to communicate using video call.
-- The student can share their screen during a video call.
+- The student and the tutor can share the screen during a video call.
 - Search bar and filter for tutor lists

 ### 5. Non-functional Requirements